 The pieces created by ARTful Women represent several emerging genres within the rapidly evolving world of stitched fabric as fine art.
 Each artist brings strengths to the group: fabric dyeing, painting, printing with precise detail, the creation of rich textural effects.
 They employ a wide spectrum of methods including complex value manipulation and a myriad of color techniques.

 As a group they have been showing their work together for nearly four years.
 They came together with a common goal to search out opportunities and to share their work in venues that focus on visual arts across a wide spectrum of media and aim to engage an audience who may have had little experience with fabric/stitching as an art form.
 Each artist started with a background in both traditional and non-traditional quilt design and methods.
 They continue the hard work to educate themselves about their art in order to accomplish the group goals they set and to nourish their individual artistic growth.
 Together, they have had numerous exhibits regionally throughout Northern California.

 Individually the artists are nationally recognized, award-receiving fiber artists with their work shown in exhibits all over the United States.
 Sandra Poteet will show her work in Ohio later this year, and Lin Schiffner will show in Arizona.
+Gail Sims has pieces accepted into national shows in Albuquerque and at the Maryland Federation of Art.
 Several members of the group have gone on to receive international attention having their work included in exhibits in Europe.
 Joan Dyer stitched fiber pieces will also be shown in the “International Quilt Festival” fiber exhibits in Ohio, Illinois, France and Italy this year.
 Ann Sanderson will have pieces shown in the National Quilt Museum in Kentucky as well as receiving honors in an exhibit in England.

 January 13- March 5, 2015